Amcio/UpScale_async_wake/README.md

 ---
 These are compiled IPAs that change resolution of your iPhone on iOS 11.1.2 using async_wake exploit by Ian Beer
 Usage:
+1. Pick a resolution and download an ipa. (for ex. iPhone SE ipa will change the resolution to 1136x640. and ip6 ipa will change to 1334x750
 1. Install with [Impactor](http://www.cydiaimpactor.com/)
 2. Run the app.
 Your phone may crash.
 Retry if it does
 3. If tfp appeared you need to reboot your phone and done!